shimaomao/fluxexample/README.md

 https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html

-This is a Example how I anderstand it and have implemented in a solution.
+This is a Example how I understand it and have implemented in a solution.

 ## Common ##